 The plasma cells are the antibody-producing, fully differentiated, mature B-cells that have undergone somatic hypermutation and immunoglobulin heavy chain class switching.
 These cells normally produce polyclonal immunoglobulins, which means a wide variety of immunoglobulins are produced with different heavy and light chains that help us combat infections.
 In plasma cell neoplasms, the immunoglobulins are

 In plasma cell neoplasms, the monoclonal plasma cells proliferate rapidly and form a mass.
-These cells are large cells with single nucleus and nucleolous and prominent golgi appartus, responsible for immunoglobulin production.
+These cells are large cells with a single nucleus and nucleolus along with the prominent Golgi apparatus, responsible for immunoglobulin production.
 These cells often have an eccentric nucleus.

 The neoplastic plasma cells produce monoclonal immunoglobulins, which means only a single type of immunoglobulin (M-protein) with the same heavy and light chain is produced by the malignant cells.
-The M-protein builds up in our body and may lead to kidney and widespread tissue damage.
-The increased neoplastic plasma cells do not fight infections but, ironically, affect normal plasma cells from producing normal immunoglobulins leading to increased risk of infections.
+The M-protein builds up in the body and may lead to kidney and widespread tissue damage.
+The increased neoplastic plasma cells do not fight infections but, ironically, prevent normal plasma cells from producing normal immunoglobulins leading to an increased risk of infections.

 Another classification of plasma cell neoplasms is according to their presentation, localized or diffuse.

 - Localized plasma cell neoplasms include plasmacytomas, both solitary plasmacytomas of the bone and extramedullary plasmacytomas of the soft tissue.

 - Diffuse lesions include multiple myeloma, plasma cell leukemia, and monoclonal gammopathy of unknown significance.